 House Mouse Australian House Mouse

-The Australian house mouse is one of the few animals introduced to Australia that wasn't brought into the country intentionally.
-They arrived as stowaways on sailing ships.
+The Australian house mouse (Mus musculus) is one of the few animals introduced to Australia by humans unintentionally.

 Is it a Mouse or Antechinus?
 How to Tell a Mouse from an Antechinus